gem-pasteur/macsylib/doc/source/user_guide/FAQ.rst

 .. _citations:

-How to cite MacSyFinder and published macy-models?
+How to cite MacSyLib and published macy-models?
 --------------------------------------------------

-- `Abby et al. 2014 <https://doi.org/10.1371/journal.pone.0110726>`_, *PLoS ONE* for the **general principles of MacSyFinder** (version 1), and the corresponding set of Cas systems (CasFinder, 1st version).
+- `Néron, Bertrand et al 2023 <https://doi.org/10.24072/pcjournal.250>`_, *Peer Community Journal* MacSyFinder v2: Improved modelling and search engine to identify molecular systems in genomes.

 - `Abby and Rocha 2012 <https://doi.org/10.1371/journal.pgen.1002983>`_, *PLoS Genetics*, for the study of the evolutionary relationship between the T3SS and the bacterial flagellum, and how were designed the corresponding HMM protein profiles.